Method4Ltd/Method4.UmbracoMigrator.Target/docs/custom_mapper_examples/Old Rich Text with Macros to Rich Text with Blocks/README.md

 An example custom mapper that will map an old Umbraco Rich text which used Macros, to the new Rich .

-In this example the `homePage` node has it's own properties and also inherits a composition called `mainComposition`.
+In this example the `contentPage` node has it's own properties and a rich text property that contains an image macro.